RamseyJLewis/Space-Force-moon-of-gold/README.md

     .[✓]Align movement to 'a''w''d''s' key press .[]Make an enemy
     .[✓]make 3 enemys
-    .[]break down functions into small more maluable pieces .[]create an orbit of A.I around Host
+    .[✓]break down functions into small more maluable pieces .[✓]create an orbit of A.I around Host
-    .[]make the enemies attract to eachother like a hoard .[]ensure enemies dont overlap
+    .[✓]make the enemies attract to eachother like a hoard .[✓]ensure enemies dont overlap
-    .[]make the enemies attarct to ship
+    .[✓]make the enemies attarct to ship
-    .[]make enemy object scaleable
+    .[✓]make enemy object scaleable
 .[]give ship projectiles
     .[]on click create projectiles
     .[]give direction to projectiles